aisyahputami/customer-churn/README.md

 #### Income Category by Age
 ![income](https://github.com/aisyahputami/customer-churn/blob/main/eda/income-category-by-age-distribution.png)

-In summary, the distribution indicates that the majority of customers have medium to low incomes, with a few having high incomes.
-Additionally, income tends to increase with age but remains dominant in the middle-income category.
+In summary, the distribution indicates that **the majority of customers have medium to low incomes**, with a few having high incomes.
+Additionally, **income tends to increase with age but remains dominant in the middle-income category**.

 1. **General Pattern**: The majority of customers have incomes less than $40K in each age range.
 2. **Income Increase Trend**: There is a trend of increasing income with age.
 For example, in the age range [20,32), the number of customers with incomes less than $40K is 232, while in the age range [44,56), the number of customers with incomes less than $40K increases to 2302.